herardo-m/herardo-m.github.io/_pages/experience.md

 <a class="top-link hide" href="#">↑</a>
 <a name="top"></a>

-Herardo’s comprehensive knowledge base, honed skills, and extensive experience provide invaluable insights to organizations seeking to design and implement secure, resilient, and compliant global infrastructures and applications, while safeguarding business-critical operations and sensitive data assets.
+Herardo’s comprehensive knowledge base, advanced skills, and extensive experience provide invaluable insights to organizations seeking to design and implement secure, resilient, and compliant global infrastructures and applications, while safeguarding business-critical operations and sensitive data assets.

 Here is a summary of Herardo's most recent roles: